 1. Not Ordering a Drink

 Skip the drink the next time you want to cut down on your restaurant tab.
-This may come as no surprise, but restaurants substantially mark-up the prices of drinks.
-Restaurants typically charge two to three times the bottle cost for craft beer.
+Restaurants tend to substantially mark-up the prices of drinks.
+They may charge two to three times the bottle cost for craft beer, for instance.

 2. Skipping Dessert

-A lot of the mark-up for desserts goes toward labor.
-A talented, creative pastry chef can be expensive to keep on staff, and as a result, many high-volume casual restaurants outsource their desserts.
+A lot of the mark-up for desserts goes toward labor costs.
+A talented, creative pastry chef can be expensive to keep on staff.
+As a result, many high-volume casual restaurants outsource their desserts.

 3. Sharing a Meal

-If your friend or family isn’t interested in sharing, it’s possible to save half of your meal for lunch or dinner the next day.
-Your wallet and your waistline will thank you.
+If your friend or family isn’t interested in sharing, save half of your meal for lunch or dinner the next day.

 4. Go During Happy Hour

-Instead of meeting friends for a meal, meet up for happy hour instead.
+Instead of meeting friends for dinner, join up for happy hour instead.
 You can catch up over drinks and an appetizer or two, while enjoying discounted happy hour prices.
 You’ll get the experience of eating out, and pay less for it.
 You can put the money you save in your bank account.

 5. Ordering an Appetizer as Your Meal

-Instead of ordering a full entree, order from the appetizer menu instead.
-These items might be cheaper, have smaller (and more appropriate) portion sizes, and less calories.
+Instead of a full entree, order from the appetizer menu instead.
+These items typically cost less and may come in smaller portion sizes, too.